Chapter 13 Repayment Plans

-There are many benefits to filing a Chapter 13; for example, you won't have to surrender any property, instead you repay your debts out of your income.
+There are many benefits to filing a Chapter 13; for example, you won't have to surrender any property.
+Instead, you repay your debts out of your income.

-One of the greatest appeals of a Chapter 13 is that can stop foreclosure.
+One of the greatest appeals of Chapter 13 is that can stop foreclosure.
 Basically, once the bankruptcy case is filed, the foreclosure process stops and the debtor can repay their mortgage arrears over 5 years.
 Debtors can also try to modify their mortgage in their bankruptcy case with the oversight of the bankruptcy judge.